pyxll/pyxll-installer/README.md

 ## Installer Configuration

-The `config` folder contains and example configuration file.
+The `config` folder contains an example configuration file.
 Copy this and rename it to the name of your project and edit it to your requirements.

 At the very least you should set the following *installer* settings: